 - 7.3.1 Whilst improving frequencies and times / days of operation will be of benefit where bus services exist, it will do nothing for the areas where they do not.
 The rural nature of much of West Berkshire, and the relatively small rural settlements have led to many areas losing their bus links over time.
-In addition, there are definite benefits in linking key areas with fast, direct buses, especially along the north-south corridor where no direct rail links exist. - 7.3.2 Areas where we see the need for new services include: - Newbury to Harwell / Didcot: A proposed service has the support of Laura Farris, MP for Newbury; Harwell Campus; the Thames Valley LEP; Newbury College; local bus operators; and Oxfordshire County Council.
-The current public transport option from Newbury to Harwell (14 miles and 20 minutes by car) involves two trains (Newbury to Reading, Reading to Didcot), and then a bus to Harwell, a journey of at least 90 minutes.
-Harwell is a 'nearby' innovation centre of science and technology of national importance.
-It is well connected to Oxford, Wantage and Didcot, and the link to Newbury could be achieved by extending one of these services, thus improving accessibility to a number of work bases in south Oxfordshire for West Berkshire residents.
-Funding has been allocated by the DfT to enable this. - Vodafone staff buses: There has been a long-standing desire from the public for these services to be included within the local bus network.
-With the pandemic changing working patterns, and Vodafone looking to maximise the value of its services, this is an ideal time to pursue this, although the network has reduced to only one route between Newbury and their headquarters.
-A new housing development adjacent to this would benefit from these buses being available filling reverse flows in the business movements, and discussions are ongoing. - Mortimer Station: The station is a little way from the village, and only has a small car park, leading people to park on the rural approach roads.
+In addition, there are definite benefits in linking key areas with fast, direct buses, especially along the north-south corridor where no direct rail links exist. - 7.3.2 Areas where we see the need for new services include: - Newbury to Harwell and Didcot: This proposed service was introduced in July 2023.
+It provides an alternative to the 20-minute car journey or the two trains and a bus (at least 90 minutes) required to travel between Newbury and Harwell.
+It provides for connections to Oxford and Wantage.
+Funding has been provided by the DfT and Harwell to enable this. - Donnington Heights: Together with Shaw Valley, this provides new housing just north of Newbury, adjacent to the Vodafone campus.
+As Vodafone no longer require as much office space, they have reduced their bus operations to one service.
+Flows for the housing developments and the Vodafone campus would be complimentary. - Mortimer Station: The station is a little way from the village, and only has a small car park, leading people to park on the rural approach roads.
 A peak-time shuttle from Mortimer, Beech Hill and other nearby settlements would improve this situation.
 The station is also included in our DRT plans. - Thatcham Station: This station is similarly remote from most Thatcham residents.
-A minibus service linking the station to north Thatcham is seen as a high priority. - Rural areas: Within the more rural areas of the district, where no services have operated for a number of years, we are investigating DRT options.
-This includes a Lambourn to Hungerford option, which was popular in our 2021 survey.
+A minibus service linking the station to north Thatcham is seen as a high priority. - Hambridge Road, Newbury: This is a large industrial area between Newbury and Thatcham that has no bus service. - Rural areas: Within the more rural areas of the district, where no services have operated for a number of years, we are investigating DRT options.
 More details are given in the following section.